devasur/kiva-oauth-demo/README.md

 Demo for Kiva oAuth
 ===================

 This application demonstrates how to use node-oauth to authorize access for protected APIs on Kiva.
 The target application is a demo app registered on Kiva for Demo purpose only.
 It has a dummy callback url (http://test.bonigopalan.com:3000/auth/kiva/callback) that you need to spoof by editing hosts file.
 Basic authorization flow is demonstrated and I will be adding some more buttons to show how to access individual protected resource APIs published by Kiva.
+Appliationcation demonstrates how to authorize with Kiva on user's behalf and query USer information.
+For demonstration purposes the access_token and access_secret information for the user is kept in the user session.

 http://build.kiva.org/docs/data/protected_resources